255BITS/gptdiff/README.md

 gptdiff '<user_prompt>'
 ```

-any files that are included in .gitignore are ingnored when generating prompt.txt.
+any files that are included in .gitignore are ignored when generating prompt.txt.

 ## Autopatch with --apply